-As you start thinking about selling your business you should also think about how you might make some improvements to the business to maximize business value to a buyer.
-Identify the company’s shortfalls and consider fixing them.
+As you start thinking about selling your business, you should consider what improvements you can make to your business to maximize business value.
+The first step is to identify the company’s shortfalls and consider how to address them.
 Look at your business through a prospective buyer’s eyes, and ask:

 The second driver is the earnings multiple.
 This is determined by the buyer’s assessment of risk.
-Hence, the key here is for the business owner to work on those things that reduce buyer risk.
+Hence, the key here is for the business owner to pinpoint the ways in which they can reduce buyer risk.
 The lower the assessed risk, the higher the multiplier will be, which results in a higher business value.

 As a business owner, how do you reduce this risk?
-Make sure your business has few, if any, dependencies; dependencies on a single customer, supplier, employee or on you – the owner.
-Buyer’s risk can also be lowered by referring to the questions above and having as many ‘built-ins’ as you can; a strong management team to take over, a motivated and fully engaged team, strong culture, lean and efficient processes and systems, etc.
+Make sure your business has few, if any, dependencies.
+These could include dependencies on a single customer, supplier, employee, or on you, the owner.
+Buyer’s risk can also be lowered by referring to the questions above, and having as many ‘built-ins’ as you can; a strong management team to take over, a motivated and fully engaged team, strong culture, lean and efficient processes and systems, etc.

-Monetizing the business’s value to meet desired retirement lifestyle needs, after many years of hard work, is every business owner’s hope and desire.
-To successfully plot the path to build the required value, it all begins with obtaining a formal business valuation.
-With so much on the line, business owners cannot afford to not get this first step right.
+Monetizing the business’s value to meet desired retirement lifestyle needs is every business owner’s hope and desire.
+To successfully plot the path to build the required value, one should begin by obtaining a formal business valuation.

 This is an updated version of an article originally published on April 3, 2015 and last updated March 25, 2019]